NextSDS Logo

 Immediate Medical Attention

-Seek immediate medical advice.
+Seek immediate medical advice for eye contact and ingestion.
 Contact poison treatment specialist immediately if large quantities have been ingested or inhaled.

 Medical Treatment